 - Click the down-facing caret on a component or sub-component to hide or expand its associated features.

-- Click on Settings in the top right corner to access additional configuration options.
+- Click on Group in the top right corner to access additional configuration options.

 - Select Objectives to group feature ideas by their relevant objective.

-- Toggle Priority to display how important this feature is towards the overarching objective.
+- Toggle Priority in the Configure menu to display this feature's importance towards the overarching objective.

-- Toggle Team to display the team associated with the overarching objective.
+- Toggle Team in the Configure menu to display the team associated with the overarching objective.

 - Click the down-facing caret on an objective to hide or expand its associated features.